mCRL2org/mCRL2/doc/sphinx/user_manual/tutorial/ropebridge/index.rst

   Generate the state space of your model by executing the following command::

-  $ lps2lts bridge.lps bridge.svc
+  $ lps2lts bridge.lps bridge.lts

   The state space can be viewed using the LTSGraph tool::

-  $ ltsgraph bridge.svc
+  $ ltsgraph bridge.lts

   An alternative, 3D view of the state space can be given by LTSView::